z5labs/htex/README.md

 # htex

-A collection of packages and tools for working with TeX.
+A collection of packages and tools for working with TeX, written in Haskell.

 ## Packages